KronosDP/os232/Notes/index.md

 cd sources
 ```

-Go to the copy paste the script to the terminal (I'm sorry you can't use wget because wget still doesn't exist yet. *Please confirm again that if you do `ls` you'll see many .tar.xz files.
+Copy paste the script to the terminal (I'm sorry you can't use wget because wget still doesn't exist on our system yet.
+I've tried it.). *Please confirm again that if you do `ls` you'll see many .tar.xz files*.
 Here is the [link to the script](https://raw.githubusercontent.com/KronosDP/os232/master/Notes/ch8.txt)

+*Before running the script, please pray.
+Hope that it works and you don't waste 8 hours of sleeping and be greeted with lame errors*

 Run the script by simply pressing enter.